damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 To make it easier to integrate the power of GitLab's pipelines, we've added a webhook for pipelines.
 It'll fire whenever a pipeline is created, is running or is finished.

+Enable any webhooks by going to the settings dropdown in your project and selecting `Webhooks`.

 ## Code Highlighting and Collapsing